Kadmat Island: Climate and the environment

 The island experiences an average annual temperature in the range of 24.2–34.4 C. Rainfall occurs during the monsoon season from May to September with an average annual rainfall incidence of 1237 mm as per records of the nearby island of Amini.
 The maximum rainfall recorded in a day is 241.8 mm.
 Humidity averages at 72.5%.

 Ecologically, the island is composed of coral reef with seagrass, and marine turtles which nestle here.
 Keeping this aspect in view, the Ministry of Environment and Forests (India) has notified the island as a marine protected area to enable conservation of the island's animal, plant, or other type of organism, and other resources.
 The coral reefs are damaged to the extent of 10% (assessed by IUCN in 1976) due to anthropocentric pressure and also due to climate change.
 Dredging operation at the entry to the island is causing damage to coral species as the dredged material is dumped into the lagoon.
 Coral blocks found in the beaches and the coral flats are extracted for building activity on the island.
 This could cause serious geo-morphological changes of the island in the form of sea erosion of the shores and the beach.
 Coral bleaching, a natural phenomenon attributed to strong El Niños, which occurred during 1998 due to seawater warming, is reported to have reduced the number of coral species from 45 to 9.

 Demographics

 The island is inhabited mainly by individuals of the Melacceri caste.

 Kadmat village is the only inhabited village on the island.
 According to the 2011 census the island had a population of 5,389 consisting of 2,676 males and 2,713 females.
 Population density is 1,727 per km2.
 Decennial Growth Rate recorded for the period 2001–2011 was 1.03 percent.
 In 2001, the literacy rate was 87.88 percent of which male literacy rate was 91.78 and female literacy was 92.53; in both cases much higher than of the Lakshadweep island.
-Malayalam is the dominant language of the people of the island and the literacy rate is as high as 90.4%.
+Jasari/Jazary is the dominant language of the people of the island and the literacy rate is as high as 90.4%.